STAY PROTECTED AND SECURED

 WHEN TO USE BGP

-Multiple connections exist to external AS’s via different providers.
+Multiple connections exist to external AS via different providers.

-Multiple connections exist to external AS’s through the same provider but connect separately through routing policy.
+Multiple connections exist to external AS through the same provider but connect separately through routing policy.

-The existing routing equipment is able to handle the additional demands.
+The existing routing equipment can handle the additional demands.

 Layer 3 VPN services